Six Flags

 Site

-Six Flags, Inc. is the world's largest regional theme park company with 19 theme parks in the U.S., Mexico and Canada made up of theme, water and zoological parks.
+Six Flags Entertainment is the world's largest regional theme park company with 16 theme parks in the U.S., one in Mexico and one in Canada.
 The parks have 800 rides including 120 roller coasters.

 Six Flags has licensing deals with DC Comics